bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 It computes phi(P), psi(P), and
 psi(phi(P)), where phi and psi are endomorphisms, and then computes [m]\*P = [a_0]\*P + [a_1]\*phi(P) + [a_2]\*psi(P) + [a_3]\*psi(phi(P)), where a_0, a_1,
-a_2, and a_3 are computed as described below.
-This multiexponentation is computed via recoding that reduces the number of additions and doublings to merely 64 of each.
+a_2, and a_3 are short scalars that depend on M. This multiexponentation is then computed using a small table and 64 doublings and additions after recoding a_0, a_1, a_2 and a_3.
 The algorithm is considerably faster then the naive one listed above.
 In its description we make use of constants listed in the appendix.